|||

 Helping Others

-When a Character is Justifying bonuses for a Roll, another Character can choose to forgo their next Turn to Spend 1 Stamina to grant the rolling character a Skill of the helping character for this Roll.
+When a Character is Justifying bonuses for a Roll within a Clash, another Character can choose to forgo their next Action to give the Rolling Character a Stamina Die to grant the rolling character a Skill of the helping character for this Roll.

 Back to Items